NLnetLabs/rpki-doc/source/krill/get-started.rst

 Start or Stop Krill
 -------------------

-There is no standard script to start / stop krill yet.
+There is no standard script to start / stop Krill yet.
 We will add this in the near future.

 For now you could use something like the following, naive, script to start Krill.